blackbhc/refactor/development-manual/development.md

 - constructor: `writer(std::string)`, create a writer object with the given path to the output file.
   If there is a file with the same name, the writer will create a new file with a `-n` suffix that start from 1, where `n` is the smallest integer that make the new file name not exist.
+- close the hdf5 file: `~writer()`, the destructor will close all resources of the corresponding hdf5 file, and you have no need to call a close function manually. hdf5 objects, such as dataset and group.
 - `create_group(std::string)`: create a hdf5 group with the given name, can create group hierarchy e.g. if given a argument like `group1/group2/group3`, the writer will create `group1` , `group2` and `group3` recursively if they do not exist.
 The group name without a prefix `/` will be treated as a root group.